King Henri II of France

 Due to her wealth, Catherine de Medici, the daughter of Lorenzo II de Medici, Duke of Urbino and Madeleine de La Tour d’Auvergne, had several potential bridegrooms.
 Both her parents had died before she was one month old and she was raised by various members of the wealthy banking family and political dynasty, the House of Medici.
 The Medici family jumped at the offer of François I, King of France to marry her to his second son Henri, the Duke of Orléans.

 At this time, Henri’s elder brother François III, Duke of Brittany, Dauphin of France was the heir to the throne and there was little prospect of Henri becoming King of France.
-The two fourteen-year-olds were married at the Église Saint-Ferréol les Augustins in Marseille, France on October 28, 1533.
+Henri and Catherine, both fourteen years old, were married at the Église Saint-Ferréol les Augustins in Marseille, France on October 28, 1533.
 Henri paid little attention to Catherine during the first ten years of their marriage, preferring mistresses, particularly Diane de Poitiers who became Henri’s mistress when he was fifteen and she was 35 years old.
 She remained Henri’s mistress for the rest of his life.
 Henri and his wife Catherine did not have any children until they had been married for nearly eleven years.

 Henri, Catherine, and their children; Credit – Wikipedia